sryeturu/chatbot-charades/README.md

 | `blanket`  | `What does "bla + nke + et" spell?`  |  `The word "bla + nke + et" spells "blanket".` | ✅

-In most cases, the model is able to determine the correct target from the obsufication that the user gave.
-I wanted to try and reject these type of prompts where users try and indirectly refernce the target word.
+In most cases, the model is able to determine the correct target from the obfuscation that the user gave.
+I wanted to try and reject these type of prompts where users try and indirectly reference the target word.

 ### Comparing Heuristics vs LLM for Prompt Verification